protontypes/protonpage/content/en/blog/news/continuous-reforestation/index.md

 ## Ecological Incentives

-The usage of continous reforestation in the development of open source products also creates ecological incentives in an straightforward way.
-The [OpenSustain.tech](https://opensustain.tech/) project is planting trees with every successful pull request, generating new project contributors.
+The usage of Continuous Reforestation in the development of open source products also creates ecological incentives in an straightforward way.
+The [OpenSustain.tech](https://opensustain.tech/) project is planting trees with every successful pull request.
+This has helped in the generation of new contributors which is a key aspect of the openness behind the project.
 A variety of actions can be rewarded in this way by planting trees:

 * Reward pull request and first contributions to your project by planting trees accordingly.
 * Motivate yourself and collegues to work on a project.